 Enjoy the Festival du Voyageur

-See the Polar Bears at the Assiniboine Zoo
+See the polar bears at the Assiniboine Park Zoo

 Manitoba is famous for its majestic polar bears, which roam the northern part of the province along Hudson Bay.
-But you don’t have to head all the way to Churchill to see the animals, as many of them have been rescued and brought to the Assiniboine Zoo in Winnipeg.
+But you don’t have to head all the way to Churchill to see the animals, as many of them have been rescued and brought to the Winnipeg zoo.

 The Scandinavian-inspired spa integrates Europe’s famed bathing circuits, where guests relax in a sauna or steam bath, quickly douse themselves in a cold pool or waterfall, then rest in one of the quiet areas which is said to provide numerous health benefits.
 Be sure to head to the sauna once you hear a faint “gong,” as that means the sauna master is set to perform a ritual which increases the effect of sweating, making for the ultimate detox.